gera2ld/async_dns/README.md

 ## DoH support

-This library contains a simple implementation of DoH (aka DNS over HTTPS).
+This library contains a simple implementation of DoH (aka DNS over HTTPS) client with partial HTTP protocol implemented.

-If you need a more powerful DoH client based on [aiohttp](https://docs.aiohttp.org/en/stable/), consider [async-doh](https://github.com/gera2ld/async-doh).
+If you need a more powerful DoH client based on [aiohttp](https://docs.aiohttp.org/en/stable/), or a DoH server, consider [async-doh](https://github.com/gera2ld/async-doh).

 ## Test